Who we are

 How long we keep your personal information

-We will retain your personal data in a form which can identify you only for as long as necessary for the purposes set out previously and for as long as necessary to meet legal, regulatory and business requirements and no longer.
+We will retain your personal data in a form which can identify you for 10 years after your plan has finished.
 Reasons to retain data can include;

 - Respond to questions or complaints